KMKCODER/junior_cs_notes_zambian_ed/grade_9/Productivity Tools (Spreadsheet).md

 - It is used for creating graphical representations of data.  i.e. Pie charts, Bar chart, etc.
 ### Parts of an Excel Window

+The window below is based on Microsoft Office Excel 2016.

 ![alt text](image.png)

-The window above is based Microsoft Office Excel 2016.

 ### Uses of the parts of an excel Window.
-1. Cell.
+#### 1. Cell.
-   - This is a field or space formed due to the inter-section of rows and columns.
+This is a field or space formed due to the inter-section of rows and columns.
 The combinations of all these cells from what is known as a spreadsheets.
 Cells are spaces in which values are entered in a spreadsheet.
 There are a total of 1,048,576 rows and there are 16,384 columns in a spreadsheet making all cells in a single spreadsheet.
+Cell names are labelled after the intersection of column and row name e.g Column A and Row 1 inter-secting Cell A1.
-2. Active Cell (Cursor).
+#### 2. Active Cell (Cursor)
-   - This is
+This is a cell where a green cursor is placed.
+This is the cell which is selected and ready for a value to be entered.
-3. Active Worksheet
+#### 3. Active Worksheet.
+This is a sheet that is selected and being being viewed by the user.
+The active sheet is show with a small bar at the bottom. i.e label oas sheet 1 as default sheet name.
-4. Column
+#### 4. Column
+This is formed from two parallel vertical lines running through the spreadsheet.
+They are named after the letters of the alphabet.
+The start from A, once they reach letter Z they begin a sequence of A having a second place of the letters, begining from A until Z again i.e AA, AB, AC ....AZ.
+After AZ the sequence begins from AAA once again; ths sequence is repeated until the 16, 384 column being column XFD.
-5. Row
+#### 5. Row
+This is formed from parallel horizontal lines
 6. Name Box
 7. Formula Bar
 8. Insert Function